Story - NOMINEE: Will Baxter

 Burundi is quite far removed from the radar of most western press, and a Photogrvphy Grant would be invaluable in making it possible for me to continue documenting this incredibly important story.

-Will Baxter (b.
-1978) is an American photographer based in Bangkok, focusing mostly on conflict and human rights issues.
+Will Baxter is an American photographer based in Nairobi, focusing mostly on conflict and human rights issues.
 Will has documented conflicts and political violence in Afghanistan, Burundi, Myanmar, Sri Lanka, Thailand and Zimbabwe.
 He has produced in depth investigative work on issues including Cambodia’s virgin trade, illegal rosewood logging, and has covered the aftermath of natural disasters such as Cyclone Nargis in Myanmar and Typhoon Haiyan in the Philippines.
 An exhibition of Will’s work depicting the lives of Cambodian garment workers who made apparel for the 2012 London Olympics traveled around the United Kingdom and the Czech Republic in 2011-2012.
 Will’s photos of the war in Afghanistan have been shown at the Angkor Photo Festival in Cambodia and the Fotografia Festival in Italy.
 His photo essay on political upheaval in Zimbabwe was also shown at the Angkor Photo Festival, and his photos from Sri Lanka’s civil war were shown at the Fotografia Festival and during La Fete in Bangkok.
 His portrait series on Tamil torture and gender-based violence victims was also recently chosen to be included in the permanent collection at the US Library of Congress.
-Will was a finalist for the 2010 Alexia Foundation Grant for professional photographers.
-He won 1st place in the Spot News category in the 2008 FCCT Photo Contest with an image from his story about the Cyclone Nargis aftermath in Myanmar.
-Will has won two WAN-IFRA Asia Media awards (2012, 2013) and two Society of Publishers in Asia awards (2012, 2014).
-His images have been selected for TIME magazine’s 2009 Year End issue, Stern magazine’s 2009 Year Book, TIME magazine’s 2008 Pictures That Mattered edition and Newsweek’s 2008 Year in Review issue.
-His work has been published by Newsweek, TIME, Marie Claire, Stern, Der Spiegel, Geo, The Wall Street Journal, The New York Times, The Washington Post, The Sunday Times, The Telegraph, The Observer, Le Figaro, Le Monde, Liberation, l’Obs, Al Jazeera and Internazionale.
+His work has been published by Newsweek, Marie Claire, Stern, Der Spiegel, The Wall Street Journal, The Washington Post, The Sunday Times, The Observer, l’Obs, Al Jazeera and Internazionale among others.